techqueria/website/.github/CONTRIBUTING.md

 ### Slack

-If you are part of the [Techqueria Slack workspace](https://techqueria.org/slack/), we also have a dedicated `#website` channel for discussion and a `#website-gh` for GitHub notifications.
+If you are part of the [Techqueria Slack workspace](https://techqueria.org/slack/), we also have a dedicated `#meta` channel for discussion and a `#meta-website-alerts` for GitHub notifications.

 ### Gitter